|Syracuse University||Online MS in Library and Information Science||✓|

 |University of Denver||Master of Library and Information Science||✓|

-As of mid-2021, the state of Oregon has no university with an ALA-accredited program.
+There are not many options for library science degrees in Oregon.
+As of mid-2022, the state of Oregon has no university with an ALA-accredited program.
 The ALA exclusively looks at Master's degrees in the disciplines of library and information science.
 Alternative example disciplines include Library Science, Librarianship, and Education with a concentration in library and/or media.

 You might consider an online library science degree below that is featured and currently taking applications.